 It may feel like a long time when you’re in the queue, but sitting in an Open grandstand and setting up camp for an hour or so is great fun, writes Matt Chivers.

-The Open grandstand tickets aren’t a concept that exists either, so it will add no cost or expense to enhance your view on golf’s best tournament.
+You require grandstand tickets to perch yourself up above, so it adds no extra cost to enhance your view on golf’s best tournament.

 Try to sit as high as possible too.
 You can peer down upon your favourite players and have a view people watching at home can’t see.